 Add - click this button to add a new user-defined routing strategy to the list.
-The Situs Strategy Editor dialog will open in which you can fully define the strategy including, most importantly, its constituent routing passes.
+The Situs Strategy Editor dialog will appear, from where you can fully define the strategy including, most importantly, its constituent routing passes.

 The six default routing strategies cannot be removed.

-Edit - click this button to edit the currently selected and user-defined routing strategy.
-The Situs Strategy Editor dialog will open in which you can make changes to the strategy including its constituent routing passes, as required.
+Edit - click this button to edit the currently selected, and user-defined, routing strategy.
+The Situs Strategy Editor dialog will appear from where you can make changes to the strategy, including its constituent routing passes, as required.

 The six default routing strategies cannot be edited.

 Duplicate - click this button to make a duplicate of the currently selected routing strategy.
-The Situs Strategy Editor dialog will open.
-Give the new strategy its own, more meaningful name and description and modify its setup as required.
+The Situs Strategy Editor dialog will appear.
+Give the new strategy its own, more meaningful name and description, and modify its setup as required.

 Lock All Pre-routes - enable this option to prevent any pre-routed nets from being deleted ("ripped up") and re-routed by the Autorouter.
 Often, certain nets will be manually routed, and then the remainder autorouted.